-Every year, hundreds of patients from across Southern California and across the United States visit Dr. Marin at his La Jolla practice to seek his expertise in breast surgery.
-Throughout his career, Dr. Vincent Marin has performed over 1000 successful surgeries from the routine to the most complex revision cases or significant asymmetry.
+Every year, hundreds of patients from across Southern California and the United States visit Dr. Marin at his La Jolla practice to seek his breast surgery expertise.
+Dr. Vincent Marin has performed over 1000 successful surgeries from the routine to the most complex revision cases or significant asymmetry throughout his career.

 Cost & Financing

 We accept cash, personal checks, and all major credit cards.
-We also offer medical financing through different providers to increase financial flexibility and allow us to meet our patients’ needs.
+We also offer medical financing through different providers to increase financial flexibility and meet our patients’ needs.

 What to Know About Breast Implants